schwwaaa/shadecore/README.md

 }
 ```

+Behavior:

 - MIDI CC values (0–127) are normalized
-- Values are scaled into parameter ranges
+- Values are mapped into parameter ranges
-- Parameters are updated every frame
+- Parameters update every frame
+- No hidden smoothing or automation

-This makes controller layouts reproducible and portable.
+Controller layouts are portable and reproducible.

 ---